George Sr. and Ellen Banta House

-The George Sr. and Ellen Banta House is located in Menasha, Wisconsin.
+The George Sr. and Ellen Banta House is located at 348 Naymut Street in Menasha, Wisconsin.

 History

-The house was originally built in 1878.
-Later, it underwent significant renovations in 1888.
+Originally built in 1878, the house on Doty Island underwent significant renovations in 1888.

-The house was originally occupied by George Banta and his wife, Ellen.
+The house was originally occupied by George Banta (1857–1935) and his second wife Ellen (1866–1951).
 Banta, who also became a prominent local politician, began producing prints on a small press in the dining room of the house, an endeavor which eventually turned into the Banta Corporation.
+Its plant and headquarters (from 1911 to 1988) were a few blocks away, at Ahnaip and Racine streets.

-In 1997, the house was added to both the State and the National Register of Historic Places.
+In 1997, the house was added to both the state and the National Register of Historic Places.